housework-robot/main/S04_RL_for_unitree/S04E01_Isaac_sim_lab_installation.md

+# Trouble shooting for the installation of Isaac Sim and Lab

 # 1. Objectives

 The content of this article is about how to correctly install and use Nvidia's Isaac Sim and Isaac Lab, including what mistakes to avoid.